Dispatched labor: Germany

-Development and Current Situation
+China

-On 28 December 2012, the Standing Committee of the National People's Congress passed an amendment to the Labour Contract Law in China.
-The changes have come into force from 1st July 2013 and mainly found to affect the machinery of labour dispatch.
-The Amendment increases the registration requirements for labour dispatch agencies, improves how dispatched employees are remunerated, clarifies the scope of eligible positions and assigns liabilities to host employers.
-Labour dispatch is highly relied upon in China to staff companies, both domestic and foreign invested.
-Under a typical labour dispatch arrangement, a dispatch agency enters into an employment contract with an employee and then enters into a dispatch agreement with a host employer, pursuant to which the employee is dispatched to the host employer.
+On 28 December 2012, the Standing Committee of the National People's Congress passed an amendment to the Labor Contract Law in China.
+The changes have come into force from 1st July 2013 and mainly found to affect the machinery of labor dispatch.
+The Amendment increases the registration requirements for labor dispatch agencies, improves how dispatched employees are remunerated, clarifies the scope of eligible positions and assigns liabilities to host employers.
+Labor dispatch is highly relied upon in China to staff companies, both domestic and foreign invested.
+Under a typical labor dispatch arrangement, a dispatch agency enters into an employment contract with an employee and then enters into a dispatch agreement with a host employer, pursuant to which the employee is dispatched to the host employer.
 Under this scheme, the dispatch agency, instead of the host employer, assumes all obligations and liabilities of an employer, such as paying social security contributions and severance for the employees.

-There have been debates and criticism on the usage of labour dispatch because of its tendency to make it easier for employers to evade liabilities, and thus dispatched employees often have less protection than the regular employees.
-When promulgated in 2007, the Labour Contract Law compromised on this issue by intentionally leaving certain provisions ambiguous and general.
-As a result, the use of labour dispatch has continued to grow even after the law was introduced.
-The purpose of the Amendment is to tighten the rules on labour dispatch.
+There have been debates and criticism on the usage of labor dispatch because of its tendency to make it easier for employers to evade liabilities, and thus dispatched employees often have less protection than the regular employees.
+When promulgated in 2007, the Labor Contract Law compromised on this issue by intentionally leaving certain provisions ambiguous and general.
+As a result, the use of labor dispatch has continued to grow even after the law was introduced.
+The purpose of the Amendment is to tighten the rules on labor dispatch.